Leipzig war crimes trials: Ottoman military tribunals

 The effort to prosecute Ottoman war criminals was also taken up by the Paris Peace Conference, and ultimately included in the Treaty of Sèvres (1920) with the Ottoman Empire.
 Armenian historian Vahakn N. Dadrian comments that the Allied efforts at prosecution were an example of "a retributive justice [that] gave way to expedience of political accommodation".
 Even so, Armenian poet Peter Balakian describes the Turkish courts-martial as "a milestone in the history of war-crimes tribunals."

 Legacy

-Although largely regarded as a failure at the time, the Leipzig trials were the first attempt to devise a comprehensive system for prosecution of violations of international law.
+Writing in 2002, M. Cherif Bassiouni, an American professor of law specialising in international criminal law and an expert on war crimes, summarised the impact of the post-first-world-war trials of war criminals as follows:

+"Thus, apart from helping to lay the legal foundations for international criminal justice in the future, the Allies' experiment in retributive justice following the First World War was a dismal failure.
+Despite ample Allied resources, the availability of the exhaustive investigative findings of the Commission, and an enemy prostrate from war, hunger, and internal revolution, very few prosecutions were ever undertaken, and of those that were, the sentences handed down were either comparatively light or never fully executed.
+The value of justice had not penetrated the practices of realpolitik."

+In assessing the failure of the Allies to enforce the sections of the Versailles treaty related to war crimes (Articles 227-230), the United Nations War Crimes Commission identified four key failings.
+The first was the failure to begin the proceedings quickly after the war when they still had popular and governmental support.
+The second was the lack of unity amongst the Allies.
+The third was the relative immaturity of international scene at that stage.
+The fourth was the poor drafting of the relevant parts of the Versailles treaty.

 During the Second World War, Allied governments again decided to try, after the war, defeated Axis leaders for war crimes committed during the war.
 These initiatives eventually led to the Nuremberg Trials and International Military Tribunal for the Far East.

 Following the end of the Cold War, the same trend led to the establishment of the International Criminal Court in 2002.